uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

-To further refine our visualisation , we could visualise the unemployment rate rather than the number of unemployed people, by caclulating is straight into our code:
+To further refine our visualisation , we could visualise the unemployment rate rather than the number of unemployed people, by calculating it straight into our code:

 ``` r
 ggplot(economics,